What is cholesterol?

 Cholesterol is a fatty substance — also known as a lipid — found in body tissues and blood that makes up an important part of the outer lining of cells.
 Cholesterol is the main precursor in the synthesis of many crucial hormones including vitamin D3 (the sunlight hormone); the steroid hormones cortisol, cortisone, and aldosterone in the adrenal glands; and the sex hormones progesterone, estrogen, and testosterone.
 Without cholesterol, we cannot live.
 It is crucial for hormone production and normal cell function.
 So, contrary to what you may have been told, cholesterol is not bad!
 Cholesterol is actually good and essential.

 When the body is dealing with health challenges and environmental stressors, blood vessels may become damaged due to daily wear and tear.
 Cholesterol actually helps maintain arterial health by sealing up the vessel walls.
-But, it's easy to imagine how excessive stress and inflammation might lead to imbalance in this process and eventually result in cardiovascular and circulatory health challenges.
+But, it's easy to imagine how excessive stress might lead to imbalance in this process and eventually result in cardiovascular and circulatory health challenges.

 Normally, the body does a good job of balancing cholesterol.
 Cholesterol is constantly recycled and replenished by the liver and gallbladder.
 The liver recycles and replenishes cholesterol, while the gallbladder acts like a storage unit.
 When the body needs more cholesterol, the gallbladder is triggered to release its store.